 A two-year Career and Technical-Professional degree consisting of at least 60 semester credits, which provides students with skills and competencies for gainful employment, entirely at the baccalaureate level.
-The issuance of an AS degree requires that the student must earn a GPA of 2.00 or better for all courses applicable toward the degree.
+To be eligible for the AS, students must maintain a cumulative GPA of 2.0 ("C") or higher.
+See additional academic requirements in PROGRAM DESCRIPTIONS.